PlanktoScope/PlanktoScope/docs/assembly_guide.md

 ## Step 18: Camera flex cable

-At this point you can use the Pi camera flex cable to connect the camera to the Pi.
+At this point you can use the Pi's camera flex cable to connect the camera to the Pi.
 This is done by gently pulling up the tensioners, inserting the cable in the right orientation, then pushing the tensioners back in place to set the cable.
 Try not to kink or fold the flex cable too much as it is possible to damage it.